software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > "What's the progress of user story X?".
 This is a common question that the Sprint backlog should answer with a quick glance.
 We should be able to quickly see what's the state of each task of a user story and who is working on each task.
 One way to specify the user story of a task is to use user story specific prefix in the task description.
 >
 > First, add an unique index number prefix for each user story on the Product backlog, for example "1.
-As an user I want to add a reading recommendation so that I can build a collection of recommendations".
+As a user I want to add a reading recommendation so that I can build a collection of recommendations".
 Then, add an unique index number prefix in format "USER_STORY_INDEX.TASK_INDEX." for each task on the Sprint backlog, for example "1.1.
 Add a ReadingRecommendation JPA entity class with id, title, link and description attributes, and a ReadingRecommendationRepository JPA repository class".

 ## Thymeleaf page layouts